-However, truth be told, building a home bar is easier said than done.
-And, stocking it up right is a slippery slope.
+However, building a home bar is easier said than done.
+And, stocking it upright is a slippery slope.
 Just in case you miss something, the whole experience goes for a toss.
 An even bigger problem is the budget.
-While a well-stocked bar is a dream for many, only a few have the resources to put the concept to reality, and they just settle for workarounds.
+While a well-stocked bar is a dream for many, only a few have the resources to put the concept to reality, and they settle for workarounds.

 Since the idea of building a well-stocked home bar is tempting, it’s obvious to indulge just a bit more and splurge.
 However, mind you that such an investment is no investment and regretted later.
 Slow and steady is the ideal approach.
 Don’t try to build Rome overnight, instead make one move at a time.
 Begin with stocking up liquors and ingredients you essentially need to make cocktails.
 Gradually, add more variety to the shelves and include garnishes.
 You can also try adding a range of glassware at the counter.
 They make for a beautiful sight, we bet.